dianekaplan/django-familytree/README.md

 - save gedcom file in expected place (to start: mysite/familytree/management/commands/gedcom_files)
 - run in directory with manage.py: python3 manage.py importgedcom your_file.ged

+By default, all of your person/family records will display to all users

+**Add family branches**
+Some relatives/users are only related to one part of the family, so I want to only show them people/images related to them.
+You can define family branches as a way of (a) sorting people for clearer display and (b) showing each user the people they're related to.
+I define 4 branches in my instance (one for each of my grandparents), which makes things easier to find:
+- people and family index pages show separate columns for each branch
+- the 'family history' page shows separate sections for each branch
+- the logged-in user only sees this and other content (family album, videos, etc) based on which branch(es) they're in.
+Setup: in the admin area, add up to 4 branches, then you can specify which branch(es) apply for people, families, images, and more.

 **To import multiple times from gedcom**
 Background info about IDs:
 - In a gedcom file, the INDI values associate people and family records to each other.
 However, these are only internal to the specific file, and THESE IDs CAN CHANGE in subsequent gedcom exports from the same tool.